-Massachusetts' economy continues to expand and this trend is expected to continue over the near term given continued job growth and its diverse employment base.
-Employment growth moderated slightly at the close of calendar year 2015, though year-over-year employment growth was still 2.2% in December and in line with the US level for the same period.
-Labor force participation in the state decreased less than most other states during the recession (except for energy-producing states), and during the current recovery Massachusetts has been among the states with the strongest increases.
-The unemployment rate in the commonwealth fell to 4.2% in May 2016, below the US average of 4.7% for the same time period.
+Massachusetts' economy continues to expand and this trend is expected to continue over the near term given its diverse employment base.
+Employment growth was 1.96% at the close of fiscal 2016 and in line with the US level for the same period.
+Labor force participation in the state decreased less than most other states during the recession (except for energy-producing states), and since then Massachusetts has been among the states with the strongest increases.
+The unemployment rate in the commonwealth fell to 3.6% in September 2016, well below the US rate of 5.0% for the same period.

 The commonwealth continues to be aided by its large education and healthcare sectors, which make up more than 20% of employment.
+Health care is expected to remain a top contributor to the state's economy as research demand remains high at its key institutions.
 The state also has a large financial activities sector, with a significant mutual fund presence.
-While the important healthcare sector is partly behind Massachusetts's above-average employment and income performance, federal downsizing could impact healthcare as well as government research and have a significant impact in Massachusetts.
+Its technology sector is surging and will continue to spur growth through the state's economy.
 The state is characterized by high wealth and education levels but with slow population and job growth over the longer run.
 Per capita personal income as of 2015 was \$61,032.
-Massachusetts' year-over-year third quarter income growth ranks fourth in the nation, the highest in the northeast region, net of non-wage income such as dividends and interest.
 The state's population continued to grow by an estimated 3.5% between 2010 and 2015.